internet-identity-labs/nfid-docs/content/en/core-concepts/nfid-for-dapps.md

 1. **Grow faster.** Onboard more users than all other wallets combined.
 2. **Expand farther.** New Web3 users are unlikely to own the crypto necessary to interact with your dapp.
 Embedded fiat flows help you scale with no additional effort.
-3. **Create trust.** Customize to your color scheme let NFID Wallet improve the relationship you have with your users with transaction previews.
+3. **Create trust.** Customize to your color scheme and let NFID Wallet improve the relationship you have with your users with transaction previews.

 And most importantly, **give your users the gift of self-custody.** We love Web3 because it inverts the relationship we have with our data.
 Now it's finally easy for everyone else to do the same.